 - Click Save.

-If you leave the Require CA Certificate checkbox deselected, the AlienApp uses the browser's default browser trust store.
+If you leave the Require CA Certificate checkbox deselected, the AlienApp uses the browser's default trust store.
 When you select the Require CA Certificate checkbox, the certificate entered in the CA Certificate field takes precedence and is the only certificate trusted by the client.

 There are two major use cases that might require you to upload your own certificate in the CA Certificate field: